Go to main contentsGo to main menu

 Author: Graphic by Barton Publications

-BUDA — An investigation conducted by the U.S. Department of Labor found that Nate’s Coffee & Cocktails in Buda operated an illegal tip pool, resulting in the recovery of $85,197 in back wages for 36 employees.
+BUDA — An investigation conducted by the United States Department of Labor found that Nate’s Coffee & Cocktails in Buda operated an illegal tip pool, resulting in the recovery of $85,197 in back wages for 36 employees.

-The investigation, which was done by the department's Wage and Hour Division, determined that the business violated the Fair Labor Standards Act (FLSA) by allowing its general manager to participate in the employee tip pool, according to a U.S. Department of Labor news release.
+The investigation, conducted in January 2025 for a period between Feb.
+16, 2023, to Feb.
+15, 2025, by the department’s Wage and Hour Division, determined that the business violated the Fair Labor Standards Act (FLSA) by allowing its general manager to participate in the employee tip pool, according to the U.S. Department of Labor.
 In doing so, this invalidated the employer’s use of the tip credit and required the employer to pay full minimum wage to affected workers, which the company failed to pay.

 A tipped employee is one that is engaged in an occupation in which they customarily and regularly receive more than $30 per month in tips, as stated under the FLSA.

-According to the release, the act “permits an employer to take a tip credit toward its minimum wage obligations for tipped employees if employees receive enough tips from customers and direct wages per workweek to equal at least the minimum wage compensation required under federal law.”
+According to a U.S. Department of Labor news release, the act “permits an employer to take a tip credit toward its minimum wage obligations for tipped employees if employees receive enough tips from customers and direct wages per workweek to equal at least the minimum wage compensation required under federal law.”
 It also allows employers to require employees to share or “pool” tips with other eligible employees.

 However, employers, including managers and supervisors, may not keep any portion of employees’ tips for any purpose.